Collaboration

 Business Hub

 Our hub is for small businesses and craftspeople who design, innovate or make in wood.
-Businesses range from furniture making and outdoor structures, to boat-building and upholstery.
+Businesses range from furniture making and outdoor structures, to boat-building.
 There is also a small-scale timber yard on the site.

 Teaching Barn